Joawesome7/recipe-page/README.md

 ### What I learned

-I'm in day 3 of doing frontend mentor chalenge and to be honest doing css without frameworks is hard compare with frameworks but It's part of my commitment to learn things from the core
+I'm in day 3 of doing frontend mentor challenge and to be honest doing css without frameworks is hard compare with frameworks but It's part of my commitment to learn things from the core

 ```css
 .proud-of-this-css {